MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/planning-for-your-sharepoint-hub-sites.md

 ![HR hub](media/5f386901-5347-4dce-94db-9ec35b5746d5.png)

 In the classic intranet model, you might have created an HR site and used subsites to support each HR function.
 In the new flat world of modern SharePoint sites, the HR family is connected using the HR hub to provide that connective tissue for navigation within the family and to provide an opportunity to serendipitously discover content on a related member of the family when users navigate to the HR home.
 For example, if you are on the HR hub reading a news announcement about open enrollment because you are in the process of onboarding a new employee, you might be happy to know that a new version of the "Welcome to the Company" onboarding toolkit was just released on the Talent Acquisition site.
+Likewise, if you're trying to find the HR team's office sharing policy, you'll appreciate being able to limit your search to only the HR-affiliated sites, rather than the entire company.

 You don't have to have a hub site for every function.
 However, when a function provides multiple logically different services (as in the HR example), it is a good practice to create a hub site to provide a single starting place for your users.
 Often, intranet users start their exploration with browsing.
 Hub sites help combine the benefits of browsing ("I know this is an HR topic") with the benefits of a more narrowly scoped search ("I want to find information about vision benefits, not the company's strategic vision.").
 Even if the users don't know which sub-function provides a service, they can navigate to the HR hub and then, using the search scope provided by the hub, search (or navigate) within the HR hub to quickly find what they need.

 Some organizational functions have an enterprise-wide scope but a regional or product execution.
 For example, think about a Sales department that may have sites for sales regions and sites for location-based offices.
 This type of function has always presented a challenge to hierarchical intranet content organization using subsites.
 Do we make the Southeast Sales site a subsite of the Southeast Region site or the Sales site?
 And, what happens when a state within the southeast region moves; for example, from the southeast region to the northeast region?
 This type of dynamic organizational movement creates a nightmare for intranet organization if you use subsites, but not with hub sites.
-However, picking a hub may still create some angst because an individual site can be associated with only one hub.
+Picking a hub may create some angst because an individual site can be associated with only one hub, but keep in mind that news, activity, and highlighted content is based on search, so it's possible to have content from one site appear on multiple hub home pages.
+A hub will default to only showing content from its own associated sites, but it's easy to configure it to include other related sites as well, even if those sites are associated with different hubs.

 > [!NOTE]
-> Initially, your tenant is limited to 50 hub sites.
+> Initially, your organization is limited to 50 hub sites.
 You may not need a hub site for every function, so it's important to do some planning before you create hubs.

 There is no "one size fits all" way to determine how to align sites to a hub in this scenario.
 Always start by answering these questions: